sushi4me/dump1090/README.md

 	- [x] Display graphics in HTML (beam width, nautical mile circles).
 	- [x] Logging files.
 	- [x] Extract from log files a specific flight number.
-	- [ ] Synchronization/Testing with NTP server.
+	- [ ] Connect to NTP server for time stamps, ntpd should take care of drift in clock.

 # Original README